SirDavis: Sales

 As of June 2025, SirDavis had sold approximately 30,000 cases since its launch, and by September 2025 had established steady demand in restaurants and bars, retailing at $89–99 per bottle and commanding $16–22 per cocktail.
 Industry reports noted consistent sales, reliable movement, and the popularity of signature cocktails such as the Honey Bee and Davis Old Fashioned.
 The SirDavis Honey Bee Cocktail Kit became the fastest sellout in Cocktail Courier history.

+Philanthropy

+SirDavis sponsored the Raise the Bar Mentorship Alliance in August 2026 and supported two $10,000 grants for hospitality industry projects.